AnishWalawalkar/Pulse/README.md

 ## Prereqs
 1. Install indico: `pip install indicoio`
-2. Install Flask 'pip install Flask'
+2. Install Flask `pip install Flask`
 3. Latest Google Chrome

 ## Usage
-1. On Chrome, Extensions, click on Load unpacked extension, select the 'chrome' folder to load
+1. On Chrome, Extensions, click on Load unpacked extension, select the `chrome` folder to load
-2. In the Pulse/python_server directory run 'python ./server.py'
+2. In the Pulse/python_server directory run `python ./server.py`
 2. Go to any Medium articles.
 3. Click on the magnifying lens icon